ericjwdchen/ericjwdchen.github.io/_posts/2017-02-03-two-safari-quibbles.md

 On macOS, Safari and Google Chrome are the two powerhouse web browsers.
 Both have support for modern web standards, and both are very extensible.
 But Safari has two clear advantages: two-finger scrolling responsiveness and power efficiency.
 The best comparison I can make between two-finger scrolling in the two web browsers is scrolling in Android and iOS.
 Chrome feels like scrolling in Android: not bad, but not good.
 Safari feels like scrolling in iOS: fantastic.
 Once you tinker around in iOS, you realize how janky Android scrolling is (I use a Moto X Android phone).
 And there might not be a more important feature than power efficiency.
 Because of how heavily I use the web browser it is often the largest consumer of battery life.

 Having listed Safari's advantages over Chrome, there are still two quibbles I have with Safari that keep me using Chrome.
 And both have to do with the way tabs are displayed in Safari.
+Note that I have Increase Contrast selected in Accessibility.

 ![safari-tabs.png](/assets/2017/02/safari-tabs.png)*Safari tabs.*